Sir Richard King 1st Baronet

 In January 1779 he was appointed to the Exeter 64 which went out to the East Indies in March with Vice-Admiral Sir Edward Hughes’ force, and he was soon ordered to fly his broad pennant as commodore and second-in-command with Henry Reynolds acting as his flag-captain.
 At the Battle of Sadras on 17 February 1782 the Exeter was overpowered by three Frenchmen at the rear of the English line and left with no masts standing, whilst also suffering the heavy casualties of ten men killed and forty-five wounded.
 When Captain Reynolds was killed at his side King found himself soaked blood and brains, but nevertheless when his sailing master asked ‘what is to be done?’ he replied ‘nothing is to be done but to fight her until she sinks.’
 A fortunate change in wind allowed the van to come back and assist him, and after two hours the brave Exeter was saved.

-With Captain Charles Hughes acting as his flag-captain King remained in the East Indies to fight at the Battles of Providien on 12 April 1782, Negapatam on 6 July 1782 and Trincomale on 3 September 1782.
-In the latter action the Exeter again suffered heavy punishment, and such was his her damage that on the way home to England after the end of hostilities she was inspected and condemned at the Cape.
-Meanwhile the commodore had shifted his broad pennant to the Hero 74, with Charles Hughes as his flag captain, in which he fought at the Battles of Negapatam on 6 July and Trincomale on 3 September 1782, following which Theophilus Jones became his flag captain.
+With Captain Charles Hughes acting as his flag-captain King remained on the Exeter to fight at the Battles of Providien on 12 April 1782, and he later shifted his broad pennant to the Hero 74 with Hughes as his flag captain, in which he fought at the Battles of Negapatam on 6 July and Trincomale on 3 September 1782, following which Theophilus Jones became his flag captain.
 At the final battle with the French, that of Cuddalore on 20 June 1783, King had a speaking-trumpet shot out of his hand.